100 Notable alumni of

 -

-Adah Almutairi is a scientist and professor at the University of California, San Diego (UCSD).
+Adah Almutairi is a scientist and was an associate professor at the University of California, San Diego (UCSD).
 Her work focuses on nanomedicine, nanotechnology, chemistry and polymer science.

 -